Bachelor of Arts, Minor, and Paralegal Studies Option

 The political science major is 36 credits, which includes four core courses covering the American government, political theory, international relations, and comparative politics subfield; two research methods courses; and senior seminar.
-Students then select across a wide range of upper-division courses offered across the discipline, which include (click here for a link to the full course catalog):
+Students then select across a wide range of upper-division courses offered across the discipline, which include (full course catalog):

 At KU you’ll have all the opportunities and resources of a large university, but with the personalized attention of a small class sizes.